gjpelletier/stepAIC/README.md

 Stacking regression is an **ensemble** machine learning technique that improves predictive accuracy by combining multiple base regression models.
 Instead of selecting a single best model, stacking leverages multiple models to generate a more robust final prediction.

-**How Stacking Regression Works:**
+**How Stacking Regression Works**

-1. **Base Regressors (Level 0 Models):**
+Base Regressors (Level 0 Models):
 - Several regression models (e.g., Lasso, Ridge, Elastic, DecisionTree, RandomForest, etc.) are trained independently on the dataset.
 - Each model learns different aspects of the data.

-2. **Meta-Model (Level 1 Model):**
+Meta-Model (Level 1 Model):
 - A separate model (linear regression) is trained to **learn from the outputs of base models**.
 - It assigns strength weights to each base model’s predictions, determining which models contribute the most to final accuracy.

-3. **Final Prediction:**
+Final Prediction:
 - The meta-model makes a final prediction based on the base models' combined outputs.

-**Advantages of Stacking Regression:**
+**Advantages of Stacking Regression**

 – Utilizes the strengths of multiple models.
 – Helps mitigate overfitting or underfitting.